Manuteaa/dbd_autoSkillCheck/README.md

 # FAQ

+**What about the anti-cheat system ?**
+- The script monitors a small crop of your main screen, processes it using an onnx model, and can press then release the space bar using [Windows MSDN](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes?redirectedfrom=MSDN) once each 0.5s maximum.
+This win32 `SendInput` injection key can be considered as an "unfair advantage" by EAC, potentially leading to a ban.
+For this reason, the script should only be used in private games.
+However, if you still wish to use it in public matches, you can join the Discord server for more details.
+These specifics will not be shared publicly.

-How to run the AI model with your GPU (NVIDIA - CUDA)?
+**How to run the AI model with your GPU (NVIDIA - CUDA)?**
 - Check if you have `pip install onnxruntime-gpu` and not `onnxruntime` (if not, uninstall onnxruntime before installing onnxruntime-gpu)
 - Check onnxruntime-gpu version compatibilities with CUDA, CUDNN and torch https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements
 - Install CUDA 12.x (I have 12.3)